 That means showing them how effective your Instagram campaigns are in terms of cold hard cash.

 So if you want to really prove that you aren't just "goofing off" on your Instagram account all day, you need to quickly show them which Instagram campaigns are moving the company forward and which ones missed the mark.

 For that, you need to create a few specific KPIs and learn how to report your Instagram analytics quickly, efficiently, and in concrete terms.

-But first, let’s get a quick refresher on a core concept to marketing reports: the difference between key performance indicators (KPIs) and metrics.
+But first, let's get a quick refresher on a core concept of marketing reports: the difference between key performance indicators (KPIs) and metrics.

 We've already written an in-depth post on the differences between a key performance indicator (KPI) and a metric.
 If you haven't read that yet, you should definitely check it out.